Bibliome/alvisnlp/README.md

 | `alvisnlp.plan-dir` | Directory where exposed plans are found. |
 | `alvisnlp.executor-class` | Fully qualified name of the class that launches runs. <br> Default: `fr.jouy.inra.maiage.bibliome.alvis.web.executor.ThreadExecutor`, executes each run in a separate thread on the same server. |

+## Jetty Maven Plugin

+You can quick-test the Web Service with the Jetty Maven Plugin:

+`mvn jetty:run-war`

 ## Use it

 From a browser open the URL of the AlvisNLP/ML application.